-Figure 6 plots these racial differences in the probability of good health along with the 95% confidence interval.
+Figure 6 plots these differences in the probability of good health along with the 95% confidence interval.
 When the confidence interval crosses 0, as it does around 85, the difference between whites and nonwhites in the probability of good health is not significant.

-Since the probabilities curves in figure 5 are nearly linear, the effects of age can be summarized by computing the discrete change in the probability of good health as age increase from 50 to 90 for each group g (see equation 13):
+Since the probabilities curves in figure 5 are nearly linear, the effects of age can be summarized by computing the discrete change in the probability of good health as age increase from 50 to 90 for each group q (see equation 15):